tremor-rs/tremor-www/src/pages/rfcs/0007-pipeline-optimizations.md

     `-------------------------------------------------[select 5]----------------------------------------------'
 ```

 Other then connectivity, passthrough operators serve no direct value other than serving as a connection point.
-Looking at the example above, we can see that even a simple script like that can mean that an event traverses 6 passthrough operators and only 4 operators that affect the graph.
+Looking at the example above, we can see that even a script like that can mean that an event traverses 6 passthrough operators and only 4 operators that affect the graph.

 As Passthrough operators do not modify the event, nor do they affect how the event traverses the graph, it is possible to remove them from the graph without any impact on the function of the graph itself.
 In result, the above graph could be rewritten as: